 During many of our programs participants are permitted to park on the observatory grounds.
 In general, if it is dark when you are parking or leaving, please do not use your headlights because that will disrupt work at the neighboring telescopes.
 Please only use your parking lights until after you exit the site through the observatory gate that an employee opened for you.
 An employee will lead you out of the observatory, just a few hundred feet, in this manner.

 Please allow at least 90 minutes from the center of Tucson.
-It takes about 60 minutes to drive up from the base of the mountain.
+It takes about 60 minutes of steady driving from the base of the mountain.
 Participants originating from outside the city limits will need to allow appropriate additional travel time.
 You may also want to allot extra time to appreciate the spectacular vistas from the mountain road lookouts.

 The Mt.
 Lemmon SkyCenter is at an altitude of 9,157 feet.
 At this elevation, the weather is very unpredictable and subject to change.
 Bring warm clothing regardless of the time of year - winter coats, hats, and gloves.
 We have even made Alaskans cold!
 While we do have heated spaces, the telescope is open to the night air to see everything from planets to other galaxies.
 We suggest the ‘layering’ method to accommodate your personal climate tolerance.
 It is better to have extra warm clothes and be comfortable rather than be cold for the entire program.
 Please wear closed-toed, sturdy shoes for your warmth and safety.

 We will provide you a set of premium binoculars for the duration of the program.
 Of course, you are welcome to bring your own binoculars, as well as a camera to capture our beautiful sunsets.
-Please bring your Assumption of Risk form as well.
 And remember to bring warm clothing!

-The maximum number of participants is 20 so that everyone has time to look through the telescope and to ask questions.
-If your group is larger, please call us at .520.626.8122 to see if we can accommodate you.
+The maximum number of participants using both of our telescopes is 34 so that everyone has time to look through the telescopes and to ask questions.
+If your group is larger, please call us at (520) 626-8122 to see if we can accommodate you.

 Children must be 7 years or older to attend the evening observing program (for safety reasons and in consideration for the other members of the group).
 If your child loves astronomy and is slightly younger, please contact us to see if an accomodation can be made on your chosen night.